-Connect the switch to an Ethernet 10/100BaseT network by plugging the Ethernet cable into the RJ-45 connector.
-This connection allows access to the switch's internal SNMP agent and remote Telnet and Web access.
+Connect the switch to an Ethernet 10/100Base-T network by plugging the Ethernet cable into the RJ-45 connector (Figure 2-5).
+This connection allows access to the switch's internal Web, SNMP agent, and provides remote Telnet access.